ansfarooq7/l4-project/timelog.md

 * *0.5 hours* Meeting with supervisor
 * *1 hour* Created GitHub repository and uploaded dissertation and project template from moodle

+### 29 Oct 2021
+* *0.5 hours* Created prototypes directory on GitHub and saved first prototype directly from Colab to GitHub

+## Week 7

+### 2 Nov 2021
+* *5 hours* Used Python library to find rhyming words and wikipedia library to feed topic summary into GPT-2 before text generation

+### 3 Nov 2021

+* *0.5 hours* Meeting with supervisor